samporapeli/emojisay/README.md

 ## Known issues
 * More and better emojifiles required
-    * A way for changing between emojifiles should be implemented, e.g. using command line arguments
 * Does not read from stdin, only command line arguments
 * Speech bubble is not resized as well as it could
 * Long words are not split, but speech bubble should be extended instead